-In 2017, no agency, distributor or direct customer represented more than 10 percent of the Company's total revenue.
+In 2018 and 2017, no agency, distributor or direct customer represented more than 10 percent of the Company's total revenue.
 In 2016, one direct customer, HDZ Herz and Diabeteszentrum NRW, accounted for approximately 11 percent of total revenue.
-In 2015, one grant agency, DARPA, accounted for approximately 14 percent of revenue.

 Orders received for product from both direct customers and distributors are fulfilled upon receipt.
 Accordingly, we have no significant sales backlog.